mauro3/CORDS/Workshop-Reproducible-Research/lectures/L05_dependencies.md

 - Make sure you understand what are package managers, virtual environments, and dependencies both within your project scripts and at the system level.
 - Clearly document all dependencies and environment setup instructions in project repositories.
 - Provide instructions in an **Installation** section in the `readme.md` on how to set up the virtual environment.
+- Check out these two toy research project repositories [in Julia]() and [Python](https://github.com/vboussange/rere), that implement what I believe good examples of research projects!